monek-ltd/Monek.Checkout.WooCommerce/README.md

-## Known Issue: Compatibility with WooCommerce Cart and Checkout Blocks
+## Known Issue 1: Compatibility with WooCommerce Cart and Checkout Blocks
 Starting with WooCommerce version 8.3, the Cart and Checkout Blocks become the default for new installations.
 However, this change may prevent the Monek Gateway from appearing in the checkout section.

 ### Issue Description: